brhoades/selenium_wrapper/doc/source/sw_wrapper.rst

 **Server, Port, User, Password, Index**
 These options are all Splunk installation specific.
-Splunk must allow remote connections from the client's host on a port, default is 8089 via the `REST API <http://docs.splunk.com/Documentation/Splunk/latest/RESTAPI/RESTcontents>`.
-Details about the Splunklib module and how it is used can be found in `~sw.reporting` and official documentation `on Splunk's website <http://docs.splunk.com/DocumentationStatic/PythonSDK/1.1/client.html>`.
+Splunk must allow remote connections from the client's host on a port, default is 8089 via the `REST API <http://docs.splunk.com/Documentation/Splunk/latest/RESTAPI/RESTcontents>`_.
+Details about the Splunklib module and how it is used can be found in :mod:`sw.report` and official documentation `on Splunk's website <http://docs.splunk.com/DocumentationStatic/PythonSDK/1.1/client.html>`_.

 **Project Name**
 is a layer of abstraction on individual recorded runs with various scripts.
 It is considered to be the highest level of abstraction to group together these runs, spanning over